Analysis: .TIBX file infected by ransomware

 1️⃣ What is a .TIBX file?

-• .TIBX is the file extension used by Acronis True Image 2021 and later versions.
+• .TIBX is the file extension used by Acronis True Image 2021 and later.

-• These files are full or incremental backups, containing multiple files and metadata, compressed and encrypted by default with Acronis.
+• These files are full or incremental backups, containing multiple files and metadata that are compressed and encrypted by default with Acronis.

 • They can be stored on: